miriukaLab/celldeath/README.md

 python main.py train -pretrained
 ```

-with this mininmal example, you just need to provide the path to your images.
+with this mininmal example, you just need to put your images in the folder *'~/celldeath/split_img/'*, and make sure your filenames contains either *'control'* or *'celldeath'*, acording to your experiments.
 Defaults will probably take you to a high accuracy.
+We proved that our script can identify ~99% of celldeath images with minimal changes, in many cases not perceptibles for the human eye.
 The -pretrained option allows you to use a neural network previously trained (with *imagenet*), which may allow to reach a high accuracy in a shorter time.
 However, in our experience it is not superior to a plain training, and even a little bit inferior.

 extended example (defaults are shown)